-Muscles of hip joint are those muscles that cause movement in the hip.
+Muscles of the hip joint are those muscles that cause movement in the hip.
 The muscles of the hip consist of four main groups.

 The gluteal muscles cover the lateral surface of the ilium and include